cmu-sei/iides/examples/example1.md

 - **`Section`**:
  1030(a)(5)(A)
 - **`Nature of offense`**:
- Causing transmission of harmful computer commands.
+ Initiating transmission of malicious network commands.
 - **`Count`**:
  1
 - **`Plea`**: